asnaencorerpg/asnaencorerpg.github.io/dox/BITOFF.md

 **Target**

 Required.
-It can specify a one-position character field, or it can be an array element if each element in the array is a one-position character field. **In ECR.Net, this parameter of the "BITOFF" command requires a byte type or a type that can be converted to a byte.**
+It can specify a one-position character field, or it can be an array element if each element in the array is a one-position character field. **In ECR, this parameter of the "BITOFF" command requires a byte type or a type that can be converted to a byte.**

 **Type**